 Do You Need to Bathe Your Long-Haired Cat?

-There is no need to bathe your long-haired cat unless they get really dirty or start to smell bad.
+There is no need to bathe your long-haired cat unless they get really dirty, get into something they shouldn't, or start to smell bad.
 Long-haired cats are self-grooming and can be quite particular about their appearance.
 However, cats that are allowed outside may get especially messy from time to time, or they might pick up parasites like ticks and fleas.
 If you're brushing your long-haired fur baby often, you shouldn't need to lather them up very often, if at all.

 Don't Avoid Your Groomer